Yejashi/obsidianNotes/Research/LLVM/Clang/Preprocessor.md

 These assisting components inject extra tokens, if needed, into the main token stream, which would eventually be returned back to the user of Preprocessor.

+In other words, most consumers of the token stream don't directly interact with Lexer, but with the Preprocessor instances